 - Start each bullet point accomplishment with a strong action verb.

-- Explain the task or project and what your role was.
+- Explain a task or project and what your role was.

 - Include metrics to show the impact of what you accomplished.